Print

 Instructions

-7. Stir in the soy sauce, the exact amount will depend on the saltiness of your broth.
-I use a no-salt homemade broth and find that 1/2 cup of soy sauce is the right about of salt.
+5. Stir in the soy sauce, the exact amount will depend on the saltiness of your broth.
+I use a no-salt homemade broth and find that 1/2 cup of soy sauce is the right amount of salt.

 Notes

-• I made this soup with my children in mind, so the flavour of curry quite mild.
-If you enjoy a hot curry then use up to 2 tablespoons of curry paste.
+• I make this soup with my children in mind, so I typically use 1 tsp of curry paste.
+If you enjoy a bit of heat, use 2 tablespoons of curry paste.

 • I’ve suggested cilantro and toasted pumpkin seeds as toppings in the recipe.
 However, there are lots of ways to dress up this soup.
-Adding chopped red pepper, spring onions or tomatoes on top of the soup provides a nice contrasting flavour to the rich thick soup.
+Spring onions or diced tomatoes also will provide a nice contrasting flavor to the rich thick soup.